Dicelette/i18n/en/docusaurus-plugin-content-docs/current/introduction/glossary.md

 ## C

 - **Character Sheet**:
-  A record of a character's statistics, skills, and saved dice, linked to a Discord user.
+  A record of a character's statistics, skills, and macro, linked to a Discord user.
 - **Channel Selector**:
   A command option where the argument begins with `#` to indicate a Discord channel.
 - **Command Argument**: